SysLLMatic: Large Language Models are Software System Optimizers: Introduction

-\begin{itemize} \item \textbf{A Catalog of Performance Optimization Patterns (\cref{sec:perf_optim_pattern}):} We present a systematic catalog of 43 performance optimization patterns targeting various performance metrics. \item \textbf{A Novel System Performance Optimization Framework (\cref{sec:methodology}):} Our language-agnostic LLM framework combines domain-specific knowledge from the catalog with program analysis to apply performance optimization patterns. \item \textbf{Multi-Metric Evaluation on Real-World Programs (\cref{sec:experiment}):} We apply the proposed framework to synthetic microbenchmarks and real-world applications from DacapoBench.
-Our results show an average of 1.85× and 2.24× improvements in latency and throughput, respectively. \end{itemize}
+\ul{In summary, we contribute}: \begin{itemize} \item \textbf{A Catalog of Performance Optimization Patterns (\cref{sec:perf_optim_pattern}):} We present a systematic catalog of 43 performance optimization patterns targeting various performance metrics.
+The catalog serves as a reusable knowledge base that guides LLMs in performing software optimizations. \item \textbf{A Novel Software System Performance Optimization Framework (\cref{sec:methodology}):} Our language-agnostic LLM framework combines domain-specific knowledge from the catalog with program analysis to apply performance optimization patterns.
+The framework specifically targets large-scale applications with realistic workloads. \item \textbf{Multi-Metric Evaluation on Real-World Software (\cref{sec:experiment} and \cref{sec:result}):} We apply the proposed framework to synthetic microbenchmarks and to real-world applications from the DaCapo benchmark suite, which exemplifies large-scale systems and contrasts with the small, synthetic benchmarks commonly used in prior work (\cref{tab:dacapo-apps-merged,tab:line_diff_stats}).
+We evaluate along multiple dimensions, including performance metrics (\eg latency, throughput, and energy) as well as maintainability metrics (\eg cyclomatic complexity).
+Our results show an average of 1.54$\times$ and 1.24$\times$ improvements in latency and energy, respectively, on DaCapo. \end{itemize}

-\underline{\textbf{Significance:}} In this work, we explore LLMs as a tool for optimizing large-scale applications --- we aim to do this by leveraging principles of software optimization, contained in the performance optimization catalog.
-Importantly, this moves closer to the goal of "push-button optimization", in which code can be significantly improved with little manual effort.
-This is of great importance to researchers and software engineers, who can then focus on integrating \textit{software components} rather than spending significant time debugging and optimizing code.
+\underline{\textbf{Significance:}} Software optimization has been studied for over five decades, traditionally driven by compiler-based techniques and, more recently, by LLMs.
+In this work, we explore LLMs as a tool for optimizing large-scale applications.
+This approach moves closer to the goal of push-button optimization, where code can be significantly improved with minimal manual effort.
+Such a capability allows researchers and software engineers to focus on integrating software components rather than spending extensive time debugging and tuning performance.